-General and administrative expense was \$36.3 million and \$32.3 million for the nine months ended September 30, 2023 and 2022, respectively, an increase of \$4.0 million or 12.4%.
-The increase was primarily associated with employee-related costs including salaries, bonus, payroll taxes, benefits and non-cash equity-based compensation expense related to increased headcount, in addition to an increase in consulting professional services.
-We expect general and administrative expense to increase as we continue to invest in commercial readiness activities.
+General and administrative expense was \$48.5 million and \$36.3 million for the nine months ended September 30, 2024 and 2023, respectively, an increase of \$12.2 million or 33.6%.
+The increase was primarily associated with employee-related costs including salaries, benefits and non-cash equity-based compensation expense related to increased headcount, in addition to an increase in consulting and professional services.
+We expect general and administrative expense to increase as we continue to invest in building the infrastructure to support the commercialization of apitegromab.